mawinkler/playground-one-template-scanner/README.md

 ## Test

-Any push on the main branch will trigger the actions.
+Any push --tags on the main branch will trigger the actions.

 ## Support